 import pandas as pd

-= pd.DataFrame({'name': ['Alice', 'Bob', 'Charlie']})
+df = pd.DataFrame({'name': ['Alice', 'Bob', 'Charlie']})

-df print(df.dtypes) # dtype will show 'object'
+print(df.dtypes) # dtype will show 'object'name object

 dtype: object

-Here is the mapping of R data types to their equivalent Python and pandas
+Here is the mapping of R data types to their equivalent Python and pandas data types:

-R Data Type | Description | Python Data Type | pandas Data Type |
+| R Data Type | Description | Python Data Type | pandas Data Type |

 character |